Exercises

 • Helps the body downshift with lower-effort positions and slower breathing.

-• Let breath stay relaxed so the stretch does not turn into a bracing exercise.
+• Keep breath relaxed so the stretch stays a release instead of turning into a bracing exercise.

 • Holding unnecessary tension in the jaw, hands, or belly.